 § 3.4.2 The following language may be used in situations where the Owner has agreed to allow for consideration of substitutions after the Contract has been executed.
 This section establishes the criteria for submission and evaluation of substitution requests.
 Language regarding the substitution process should be included in the General Requirements (Division 1 of the Specifications).
-Note that when multiple construction contracts are employed, substitutions must be fully coordinated across the Work of all Separate Contractors.
+Note that when there is more than on construction contract, substitutions must be fully coordinated across the Work of all Contractors.